-The best ARK ETF depends on the type of disruptive innovation you’re interested in — the firm offers six ETFs that invest in areas from space exploration (ARKX) to financial technology.
+The best ARK ETF depends on the type of disruptive innovation you’re interested in — the firm offers six ETFs that invest in areas from space exploration (ARKX) to financial technology to genomics (ARKG).
 However, its all-encompassing ETF is the ARK Innovation ETF (ARKK).

 Is ARKK a safe investment?

 Ark aims to capture massive returns by investing in disruptive companies.
 This strategy attracts investors looking for risk/reward upside instead of a “safe” investment.

 ARKK is an active ETF, which means that portfolio managers actively monitor the fund’s holdings and allocations.
 ARKK will buy and sell thousands of shares daily, compared to a passive ETF that simply tracks an index.

 Cathie Wood changed the investment industry with the ARKK fund.
 Where she goes, many will follow.